anhnguyenphung/csc372-project2/README.md

 ### Reassign variable
 In our language, you can reassign the value of a variable if that variable is already declared.
 If reassigned, the value must be the same type as the declared type.
-Moreover, you can not reassign the value of a variable if that variable is nor declared first.
+Moreover, you can not reassign the value of a variable if that variable is not declared first.

 Example of valid variable reassignment:
 ```shell